rogsme/yams.media/content/donate/_index.md

 ## External donations (preferred)
 If you **really** wish to donate, first I would like to say thank you from the bottom of my heart! ❤️

 Second, I would prefer you donate to any of the projects used in this script.
-They are the ones doing the real work, I just created a `docker-compose` file, a couple of bash scripts and a documentation.
+They are the ones doing the real work, I just created a `docker-compose` file, a couple of bash scripts, and a documentation.

 - [linuxserver.io donations page](https://www.linuxserver.io/donate).
 - [Sonarr donations page](https://sonarr.tv/donate).